Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 <!-- > -->

-The results have a problem
+The results would have a problem

 ```JS
 {